 - Judy, email

 Sponge and cleaner duo.
 I attach a sponge to each of my cleaner bottles with a rubber band.
 Because the ingredients and abrasiveness of cleaners vary, it is wise to use the same sponge or rag for each cleaning job.
-For example, I wouldn't use the same sponge or cleaner to clean my
+For example, I wouldn't use the same sponge or cleaner to clean my glass stovetop that I use on my bathroom jobs.

 - Tracy, Pennsylvania